Azure/azure-sdk-for-net/sdk/eventhub/Microsoft.Azure.WebJobs.Extensions.EventHubs/README.md

 # Azure WebJobs Event Hubs client library for .NET

-This extension provides functionality for accessing Azure Event Hubs in Azure Functions.
+This extension provides functionality for accessing Azure Event Hubs from an Azure Function.

 ## Getting started